Battle of the Plains of Abraham: Preparations

 The British, meanwhile, prepared for their risky deployment upstream.
 Troops had already been aboard landing ships and drifting up and down the river for several days when Wolfe on 12 September, made a final decision on the British landing site, selecting L'Anse-au-Foulon.
 L'Anse-au-Foulon is a cove situated west of the city, three kilometres upstream from Cap Diamant.
 It lies at the bottom of a 53 m high cliff leading to the plateau above, and was protected by a battery of guns.
 It is not known why Wolfe selected Foulon, as the original landing site was to be further up the river, in a position where the British would be able to develop a foothold and strike at Bougainville's force to draw Montcalm out of Quebec and onto the plains.
 Brigadier-General George Townshend wrote that "by some intelligence the General had, he has changed his mind as to the place he intended to land".
 In his final letter, dated HMS Sutherland, 8:30 p.m.
 12 September, Wolfe wrote:

 Wolfe's plan of attack depended on secrecy and surprise.
 His plan required that a small party of men should land by night on the north shore, climb the Promontory of Quebec, seize a small road, and overpower the garrison that protected it, allowing the bulk of his army (5,000 men) to ascend the cliff by the small road and then deploy for battle on the plateau.
-Even if the first landing party succeeded in their mission and the army was able to follow, such a deployment would still leave his forces inside the French line of defense with no immediate retreat but the river.
+Even if the first landing party succeeded in their mission and the army was able to follow, such a deployment would still leave his forces inside the French line of defence with no immediate retreat but the river.
 It is possible that Wolfe's decision to change the landing site was owing less to a desire for secrecy and more to his general disdain for his brigadiers (a feeling that was reciprocated); it is also possible that he was still suffering the effects of his illness and the opiates he used as painkillers.
 Some revisionist historians believe Wolfe ordered the attack believing the advanced guard would be repulsed, and anticipated dying gallantly with his men rather than returning home in disgrace.

 Order of battle

 British forces

-British forces engaged in the battle were commanded by Major General James Wolfe who commanded appx.
-8,000 troops, of which only 4,500 men and 1 gun were taken to the Plains of Abraham.